 Check out this amazing article about “10 of the best things to do in Surry Hills”, which will definitely keep you busy if you decide to take a visit.
 All the food recommendations are 100% worth it, especially trying out Sydney’s favorite Gelato Messina.

-Sydney Itinerary Day 5: Sydney Day Trip
+Sydney Itinerary Day 5: Day Trip

 Blue Mountains Full-Day Trip with Cruise